lambdafu/grakopp/README.rst

 TODO
 ----

-* Convert wrapped semantics exceptions to corresponding AST objects.
+* Convert more semantics exceptions (beside FailedSemantics) to corresponding AST objects in exc_to_ast.
 * Implement stateful parsing support for Python objects (intern Python states by a dictionary and use the interned objects id() in C++ as intptr_t).
 * python/distutils integration a la cythonize